MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/99a955026f737dbe9af78f7c89394a04.png)

     > **Note:** If the file structure doesn’t look like this or if you are having issues uploading the entire folder with subfolders, please create the folders and upload/move files to match this structure.
-Record the path of the files that you created and uploaded, you will need the paths in subsequent steps.

 Create a security group in Azure
 =================================